usgs/groundfailure/README.md

 ### Model config file format

 The model config file format is a modified version of the "INI" format.
 It is described in detail [here](http://configobj.readthedocs.org/en/latest/configobj.html#config-files).
+See any of the [default configuration files](https://github.com/usgs/groundfailure/tree/main/defaultconfigfiles/models) included with this software release for well-commented examples of the model config file format.

-**Notes**
+**Useful notes about config file formats**
 * References and other strings with commas within them need to be enclosed in quotes.
 Example:
   * 'Verdin, D.W., Godt, J., Funk, C., Pedreros, D., Worstell, B. and Verdin,